These MEDICAL resources are appropriate for Health Sciences and Nursing assignments.

 For health and wellness information oriented towards the nonprofessional and general population use the Health – consumer resources tab.
+Resources on AMA and APA citation styles are available on the Get help page.

 These library subscription databases contain academic and professional journals used by practitioners in the field.